2013 Ford Escape Performance

 Handling and Braking

 According to reviewers, one of the 2013 Ford Escape’s best qualities is its handling.
 They say it drives a lot like a larger version of the Ford Focus, but with a more secure, planted feel.
-With the Escape, you can get 17- or 19-inch wheels, and test drivers have varying opinions on their ride quality.
-One says that the Escape rides and handles pretty much the same, regardless of wheel size.
-But another says the 17-inch wheels provide a more comfortable ride, while a different reviewer thinks the 19-inch wheels ride more smoothly and improve handling.
-The brakes also received mixed reviews.
-They’re called both strong and weak.
+The brakes received mixed reviews, with some critics calling them strong and others calling them weak.

 - "The Escape rides well, whether it's on the SE model's seventeen-inch wheels or the Titanium model's nineteen-inchers. … In other words, an Escape with a more powerful engine and larger tires should ride and handle similarly to one with a less powerful engine and smaller tires." -- Automobile Magazine